-College staff do not administer medication but are able to oversee the taking of medication, should this be required.
+College staff may be required to administer medication following a detailed risk assessment, should this be required.

-• How do you work with the family to draw up a care plan and ensure that all relevant staff are aware of the plan?
+How do you work with the family to draw up a care plan and ensure that all relevant staff are aware of the plan?